fajard01/hammock/README.md

-# yungay
+# hammock
-Implementing with jekyll framework.
+web with jekyll